Title

 (.d) Failure to maintain a valid commercial activity license or any other license or permit required under this Title;

-(3) License Fees.
-The application fee shall be fifty dollars ($50), and the renewal fee shall be fifty dollars ($50), except that the Department may alter these fee amounts by regulation, based on the total cost of the administration and enforcement of this Section.
+(3) Permit Fees.
+The application and renewal fees shall be three-hundred ($300), and the late renewal fee shall be fifty dollars ($50), except that the Department may alter these fee amounts by regulation, based on the total cost of the administration and enforcement of this Section.
 The application fee shall be paid at the time the application is submitted.
 The renewal fee shall be paid at the time the renewal application is submitted.

 (4) Testing and Certification Required.
-Any intoxicating substance sold by a licensed intoxicating substance retailer shall be tested by a Drug Enforcement Agency (DEA) registered and licensed laboratory in Pennsylvania authorized to test such substances.
+Any intoxicating substance sold by a permitted intoxicating substance retailer shall be tested by a Drug Enforcement Agency (DEA) registered and licensed laboratory in Pennsylvania authorized to test such substances

-(a) Hemp products shall be certified by such laboratory as:
+(a) Intoxicating Hemp products shall be certified by such laboratory as:

 (.1) Having a total tetrahydrocannabinols concentration (including tetrahydrocannabinolic acid) of not more than 0.3 percent on a dry weight basis; and